Encouraging Female Technologists

-The wage gap in STEM is much smaller than in non-STEM professions, with women earning 92 cents for every $1.00 earned by men, compared to only 77 cents in other fields.
+The wage gap in STEM is much smaller than in non-STEM professions.
 Obtaining a STEM degree and choosing to work in a STEM field nets women 29% higher hourly earnings, on average, than their peers who have neither a STEM degree nor a STEM job.
 Read more in Women in STEM: Realizing the Potential.

 Female professionals often find great success in computing fields.
 Only 26% of the technology workplace is composed of female technologists, but we are surrounded by excellent examples.

 - My most impressive ISU Informatics student thus far is Michalene Etnyre who continues to grow and excel with Battelle Energy Alliance at Idaho National Labs.
 I've never met anyone who can process SQL statements in their head so quickly.

 - Angela Hillier is a CS/CIS grad working as a Software Engineer II in the gaming field for Microsoft.
 Watch a YouTube video profile about Angela here.

 - Lindsey Anderson owns her own very successful web development and software development company, Web Impakt.

 - Rita Foster, a CIS grad, is Energy Sector Infrastructure Advisor at Idaho National Laboratory.

 - Jaelith Webster, a CIS grad, is an SAP HR ABAP Developer at IBM.

 - Sera White, a CS grad, is a CEO - Database Expert/GIS Expert/Data Visualization at Gravis Tech.